Hylog: A Hybrid Approach to Logging Text Production in Non-alphabetic Scripts: Discussion on Using Hylog for Behavioral analysis

 Hylog's core methodological contribution is decomposing what many prior loggers treat as a single interval measure into three complementary metrics: \begin{enumerate*}[label=(\arabic*)] \item \textit{dwell times} (keydown--keyup), capturing motor execution; \item \textit{positive interkeystroke intervals} (keyup--keydown gaps), capturing situational and attentional variation; \item \textit{rollovers} or negative interkeystroke intervals (keyup--keydown overlaps), capturing routine entrenchment and automation. \end{enumerate*}

-This tripartite decomposition disentangles motor and cognitive timing with a precision unusual in customary keylogging for cognitive research, especially in mixed-script input, where alphabetic keystrokes, logogram entries, and IME-driven confirmation events coexist within a single compositional stream.
-The following analyses integrate the temporal data from both John and Jane, after outlier removal.
-They are presented to illustrate the \textit{types} of fine-grained behavioral insights Hylog can generate regarding execution regularity, attentional variations, and cognitive effort across linguistic levels and user profiles.
+This tripartite decomposition \begin{rev} may allow for disentangling \end{rev}motor and cognitive timing with a precision unusual in customary keylogging for cognitive research, especially in mixed-script input, where alphabetic keystrokes, logogram entries, and IME-driven confirmation events coexist within a single compositional stream. \begin{rev}As a possible example, we now discuss how one could\end{rev} integrate the temporal data from both John and Jane, after outlier removal, \begin{rev}aiming\end{rev} to illustrate the \textit{types} of fine-grained behavioral insights Hylog \begin{rev}might provide\end{rev} regarding execution regularity, attentional variations, and cognitive effort across linguistic levels and user profiles.

 Dwell times reported in Table \ref{tab:dwell} appear to be a stable motor constant, rather than a site of cognitively driven variation.
 Both participants maintain remarkably consistent keyhold durations across processing levels (and throughout the session).
-This suggests that pressing and releasing a key is a rehearsed and entrenched motor skill that is not seriously impacted by linguistic complexity or situational circumstances.
+This \begin{rev} may\end{rev} suggest that pressing and releasing a key is a rehearsed and entrenched motor skill that is not seriously impacted by linguistic complexity or situational circumstances.
 Low standard deviations (15--34 ms) show minimal within-subject dispersion.

 Jane's shorter keyholds (median \textasciitilde80 ms) point to a fast typist while John's slightly longer keyholds (means $\approx$ 99--111 ms) reflect a more segmented and typical rhythm \cite{Dhakal2018}.
-Jane's low standard deviation (15 ms) indicates highly consistent motor execution.
+Jane's low standard deviation (15 ms) \begin{rev} may\end{rev} indicate highly consistent motor execution.
 Mechanical constancy prevails regardless of script or unit.
 In fact, when both translators switch to logographic mode, their dwell profiles converge.
-This suggests that within-word motor coordination stabilizes at the lexical level, largely independent of proficiency.
-The methodological implication is clear: motor steadiness can and should be factored out, so that cognitive aspects can be studied directly in the interkeystroke intervals without distortions.
+This \begin{rev} may \end{rev} suggest that within-word motor coordination stabilizes at the lexical level, largely independent of proficiency.
+The methodological implication \begin{rev}could be\end{rev}: motor steadiness can factored out, so that cognitive aspects can be studied directly in the interkeystroke intervals without distortions.